corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-vault.md

 # Vault

-The vault is a node's database that is used to store current and historic states where the node is a participant.The vault contains data extracted from the ledger that is considered relevant to the node’s owner, stored in a relational model that can be easily queried and worked with.

-The vault keeps track of both unconsumed and consumed states:
+A Corda vault is a database containing all data from the ledger relevant to you as the node's owner.
+The database keeps track of both spent and unspent (consumed and unconsumed) states.
+From a business perspective, this means a record of all the transaction states that can be spent by you, as well as a record of all spent states from transactions relevant to you.
+It can be compared to a conceptual wallet in crypto currency - a record of what you have spent, and how much you have available to spend.

-* **Unconsumed** or unspent states represent:
+**Unspent** or unconsumed states represent:
     * Fungible states available for spending.
     * States available to transfer to another party.
     * Linear states available for evolution.
 For example, in response to a lifecycle event on a deal.

-* **Consumed** or spent states represent ledger immutable state.
+**Spent** or consumed states represent a ledger immutable state.
 These are kept for the purpose of:
     * Transaction reporting.
     * Audit and archives, including the ability to perform joins with app-private data, like customer notes.

-As with a cryptocurrency wallet, the Corda vault can create transactions that send value to another party by combining fungible states and possibly adding a change output that makes the values balance (this process is usually referred to as ‘coin selection’).
-Vault spending ensures that transactions respect the fungibility rules in order to ensure that the issuer and reference data is preserved as the assets pass from hand to hand.
+Similar to a cryptocurrency wallet, data in your Corda vault can be used to create transactions that send value to another party by combining [fungible states](key-concepts-states.md), and possibly adding a change output that makes the values balance.
+This process is referred to as ‘coin selection’.

+'Spending' from the vault in this way ensures that transactions respect fungibility rules.
+The issuer and reference data is preserved as the assets pass from hand to hand.

+## The Archive

+To prevent a node database from being overwhelmed with data, you can use the Archive service to remove all but the minimum required data relating to consumed transactions.
+If you plan your CorDapp design accordingly, you can ensure that your spent states are moved to the archive regularly.
+By using the archive, your vault does not get weighed down by the full backchain data, but retains the essential information to maintain ledger integrity.

+Find out more about the [Archive Service](archive-service.md).

+## Softlocking to prevent double spend attempts

 A feature called **soft locking** provides the ability to automatically or explicitly reserve states to prevent multiple transactions within the same node from trying to use the same output simultaneously.
 Whilst this scenario would